-In a small bowl whisk together the flour, chili powder, cumin, garlic and onion powders, oregano, cayenne, marjoram and salt.
+In a small bowl whisk together the flour (or masa harina), chili powder, cumin, garlic and onion powders, oregano, cayenne, marjoram and salt.

 In a medium saucepan over medium heat add the lard or oil.
 After a minute add the flour spice mixture and whisk to coat with oil, cooking for a minute or two.

 Whisk in tomato paste and cook for 2 minutes.
 Whisk in the chicken stock, breaking up any lumps and cook on high for 5-6 minutes.
 Sauce will bubble and thicken.